Croydon power stations: Gas-fired station

-In 1999 permission was given for an 80 MW gas-fired station at the gas-holder site at Factory Lane, about half a mile to the south-east of the 'B' station site.
+The industry had been privatised in 1989, and in 1999 the secretary of state for trade and industry, Stephen Byers declined to object to a gas-fired power station at Croydon, stating diversity and security needs.
+At just under 50MW formal consent under section 36 of the Electricity Act 1989 was not required.
+It was built on part of the old gasworks site, near today’s Waddon Marsh tram-stop that had become British Gas property (51.37644°N 0.11637°W).

 The gas turbine station started operation in 2005.
 It was owned by Rolls-Royce Power Developments Ltd and was initially operated by Rolls-Royce Energy.
 It consists of an open cycle gas turbine (OCGT), a Rolls-Royce Trent engine, and generates 50 MW of electricity.
 The engine operates on gas at a pressure of 19 bar; the thermal efficiency is about 36 per cent.
 The machine is used at peak time of demand and runs less than 1000 hours per annum.
+In 2020 the Environment Agency limited the OCGT to an average of less than 1,500 hours per annum over a rolling 5 year period, and no more than 2,250 in a single year.

 In 2009 there was a proposal to use the waste heat from the gas turbine exhaust gases to operate a 35 MW combined heat and power (CHP) system delivering hot water to a district heating system.
 This would be achieved by taking heat from the exhaust gases at 444 °C and cooling them to 180 °C, using a finned tube heat exchanger.

-As of 2020 the gas turbine station is being operated by RWE on behalf of a customer.
+In 2019 Rockwell Capital announced that it had acquired 100% of White Tower Energy, formerly Rolls-Royce Power Developments Ltd including its 5 natural gas power stations.
+As of 2020 the gas turbine station is being operated by RWE on behalf of its customer.

+Beddington Energy Recycling Facility

+The 25MW Beddington Energy Recycling Facility (51.386048°N 0.144148°W) was started in 2015 and opened in 2019 at a cost of around £210M.
+The construction was started in 2016 and completed in 2017 with Lagan Construction and its subcontractors.
+It was built towards the north east corner of Beddington Farmlands that until December 2022 was used for landfill.

+Viridor has a 25 year contract with the South London Waste Partnership, a collaboration between Croydon, Kingston, Merton and Sutton councils to burn non-hazardous residual waste to power a steam turbine and generator.
+The spent steam is condensed by air and recycled, while the exhaust combustion gases are filtered to remove particulates, nitrous oxide, acid gases (e.g. CO2) and adsorb heavy metals, dioxins, furans and volatile organic compounds before being released into the atmosphere.
+The ash is used for road fill after removing any metal.